Candle wax types – Which candle wax do I need?

 Pillar wax

-Pillar wax is used for candles that you make with molds.
-It has higher melting point than container or melt wax.
+Pillar wax is used for candles made with molds.
+It has a higher melting point than container or melt wax.
 It is used for free-standing candles.

 Wax for melts

-Melt wax is closer to pillar wax with its melting point and consistency of the final product.
-Melt wax can be poured into wax melt clamshells or molds such as these on the picture.
+Melt wax is closer to pillar wax in terms of its melting point and consistency in the final product.
+Melt wax can be poured into wax melt clamshells or molds such as these clouds in the picture.